In DFIR we often talk about paths and filesystems. However, these are actually more complex than they appear at first glance.

 When using the glob()

-always flat strings (i.e. a glob is not a pathspec).
-An OSPath should
+strings (i.e. a glob expression is not a pathspec).
+An OSPath should be passed

-Path representation is surprisingly much more complex that it first appears.
-While paths are strings, internally Velociraptor treats them as a sequence of components with different flavors controlling how they are serialized and represented.
+Path representation is, surprisingly, much more complex that it first appears.
+While paths are usually represented as strings, internally Velociraptor treats them as a sequence of components with different “flavors” controlling how they are serialized and represented.
 This affords the VQL query a more powerful way to manipulate paths and build new paths based on them.

-path and makes it a lot easier to manipulate (for example
+does “the right thing” even for more complex paths and makes it a lot easier to

 is a valid and correct OSPath

-directory, even for more complex pathspec based paths)
+containing directory, even for more complex pathspec based paths).

-Velociraptor’s path handling abstraction is clear and simple and has consistent rules.
-We will see how this enables Velociraptor’s remapping rules in the next section.
+Velociraptor’s path handling abstraction is clear and has consistent rules.
+We will see how this enables Velociraptor’s remapping rules in the next section .